-This gorgeous Crabapple Jam is prepared with crabapples, rosehips, and a mixture of fall spices.
+This gorgeous crabapple jam is prepared with crabapples, rose hips, and a mixture of fall spices.
 It's tart and sweet and doesn't require pectin to thicken!
-Enjoy this Crab apple Jam over toast, ice cream, mixed into plain yogurt, or add to your fall charcuterie board!
+Enjoy this Crab apple Jam over toast or add it to your fall charcuterie board!

 Crabapples (or crab apples) are sometimes wasted on the tree because people just don't know what to do with them.
 However, with a little imagination, they can be transformed into jelly, wine, butter, and this wonderful crab apple jam!